aerickt/lapwing-for-beginners/src/Chapter-05.md

 **#ST<ins>K</ins>PWHR<ins>A</ins>O\*EUF<ins>R</ins>PBLGTSDZ**

-The following is not how you write `KAR`; it is actually `KRA`:
+The following is an incorrect way to write "car"; it is actually `KRA`:

 ![KRA](img/5-kra.png)

-While you don't have to memorize steno order explicitly, you should be able to break sounds into steno strokes that follow steno order.
-This may sound difficult, but with time and practice this will come quite naturally.
+It's not necessary to memorize steno order explicitly (as in the `#STKPWHRAO*EUFRPBLGTSDZ` string).
+However, it's important to internalize steno order with regard to the location of the keys.
+With enough practice, it should be immediately obvious that the "-st" sound as in "past", for example, cannot be represented in steno order.

 ### Impossible single syllable words

-Here are some examples of single syllable words that you cannot write in one stroke as the sounds do not fall in steno order.
+Below are two single syllable words that cannot be written in one stroke because of steno order.

 * trust
    - Closest would be `TRUTS`